mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Rapier: Rapier: A duelling foil.
 A character using a rapier increases their effective Melee (large blade) skill by one level when parrying.

-Club: Club: Humanity’s fi rst weapon.
+Club: Club: Humanity's fi rst weapon.
 Whether a handy length of metal piping or an extending riot baton made of advanced polymers, the club remains a popular and practical weapon wherever intelligent species gather.